 - 1. Turn down the thermostat, let appliance completely cool and then unplug appliance before servicing. - 2.
 The convection blower is located on the floor at the rear of the appliance. - 3.
-Follow section on Side Curtain Replacement on page 24 to remove left side from the appliance. - 4.
+Follow section on Side Curtain Replacement on page 24 to remove left side curtain from the appliance. - 4.
 Release blower wires from the nylon wire retainer if applicable.
-This appliance has 1 black and 1 white wire coming from the blower. - 5.
+Your PS35 has 2 black wires. - 5.
 Remove the wing bolt and move the blower and hold-down bracket toward the back of the appliance to release the locating tab (Figure 24.3).
 Pull the blower out from under the convection plenum.
 Slide the blower out of the appliance.
 Disconnect the wires from the spade connectors at this time (Figure 24.4). - 6.
 Return wires to nylon wire retainer.
 Make sure wires do not contact any moving parts or touch any surfaces that may become hot (Figure 24.4).